Cycling74/min-api/doc/GuideToAudio.md

 The number of channels and the size of the vectors are properties of the `audio_bundle`.
 Use the `channelcount()` and `framecount()` methods to access the dimensions and the `samples()` method to gain access to the vector data for a specified channel.

-The example below is from the **buffer.index~** example object.
+The example below is from the **min.buffer.index~** example object.
 It demonstrates both access to a **buffer~** and implementation of a `vector_operator`.
 Remembering that buffer access is using a shared-resource and must perform atomic operations for threadsafety, the `vector_operator` is a much better choice than a `sample_operator` because the buffer only needs to be "locked" (and "unlocked") once for the entire vector instead of for each sample.

 ```c++
 void operator()(audio_bundle input, audio_bundle output) {